MahaBKH/TeamProjectComp330/README.md

 ## Features
 ### Web Application using Bulma
 We created our main interface using HTML and Bulma which is CSS Framework.
-WE included a welcome page that give you the option of logging and signing up.
+We included a welcome page that give you the option of logging and signing up.
 The login button leads to the login page and the sign up button leads to the sign-up page.

 ### Login Verification
 We implemented login verification as one of the main features.
 The login verification on the login page does not allow that user to move past that page if either field (username or password) is left empty.
 It creates an alert box that prompts the user to make sure no field is left empty.
 Once the requirements are met, they can move on to the Feed page.
 At the end of the log-in page ther is als the option for the user to switch over to the sign-in page.
 Login verification is also implemented on the sing up page which requires users to input a username, password, and password confirmation.
 The following criterias must be met by the users: